jfcherng-sublime/ST-AutoSetIndentation/README.md

 This Sublime Text 3 plugin automatically detects and sets the indentation for you, by default, when a file is loaded.

+## Important Notice

+Since ST 4050, the `detect_indentation` command has done quite a great job so you probably no longer needs this plugin.

 ## Why Do I Make This?

 Sublime Text detects the indentation when a file is loaded